BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Conclusion

 \section{Conclusion}

-In this paper, we prosed \name, a 1-out-of-k blockchain-based boardroom voting solution that supports fault tolerance.
+In this paper, we proposed \name, a 1-out-of-$k$ blockchain-based boardroom voting solution that supports fault tolerance.
 We made two variants of full implementation on the Ethereum -- one based on elliptic curve DLP and the other one based on DLP for integer modulo $p$.
 We showed that only the elliptic curve variant is feasible in the real settings of public blockchains.
-We performed several cost optimizations and discussed further improvements with regard to costs and scalability.
-Finally, we compared our solution with OVN and results indicate that BBB-Voting improves the costs of voters by $13.5\%$.
+We performed several cost optimizations and discussed further improvements concerning costs and scalability, where we made a proof-of-concept implementation with up to 1000 voters.
+Finally, we compared our solution with OVN and results indicate that \name reduces the costs for voters and the authority by $13.5\%$ and $0.9\%$, respectively; while additionally offering robustness.